 Your Teacher – Mark Jackson

-Over the last decade Mark has taught thousands of people how to play the uke.
+Over the last decade or so Mark has taught thousands of people how to play the uke.
 We hold Beginner Ukulele Workshops about once a month in the Newcastle (and Lake Macquarie) area.

 Mark makes the Beginners Ukulele Workshop detailed yet fun.
 During the class he teaches about 7-8 basic chords, the fundamentals of strumming, basic ukulele technique and 3 to 4 songs.
 You will be encouraged to sing during the class (pre-requisite – shower singing).